KarlOlson/Seed_scalable_complete/README.md

 1. Modify the `Seed_scalable_complete/Dockerfile` to reflect your changes and save.
 2. Run `docker image build .` from the directory of the Dockerfile.
 Alternatively, you can replace the `.` with the location of an alternate dockerfile.
 3. Tag the image by running `docker tag local-image:tagname new-repo:tagname`.
 You will have to figure out what your local image name is if you didn't specify a tag while building.
 Eg. `docker tag e34dca56 karlolson1/bgpchain:latest
-4. Push the new image to your repository using `docker push new-repo:tagname' , eg. `docker push karlolson1/bgpchain:latest`.
+4. Push the new image to your repository using `docker push new-repo:tagname` , eg. `docker push karlolson1/bgpchain:latest`.
 If you get an error you may not be logged in to your docker account.
 If so, run `docker login` and follow prompt to log in to your account first and retry the push.

 ## Terraform and Google Cloud Deployment